STAGE 3: WALES

 The final run for the finish will include a lap of the balcony road on the Great Orme before finishing in the Victorian seaside town of Llandudno.

 In order to prepare fully for the race, please take a look at the detailed route guide above.
-You can also download the GPX file here for use during the race.
+You can also download the TCX files on the route overview page.

 THE ROUTE STAGES